 Understanding the Legacy Challenge of Windows XP

-In the world of industrial networks, the presence of legacy systems like Windows XP is a reality that organizations must contend with.
+Legacy systems like Windows XP remain embedded in many industrial networks.
 Despite its age and the end of official support, Windows XP remains embedded in many operational technology (OT) environments.
 This persistence is often due to the compatibility requirements of older industrial applications or hardware that cannot be easily upgraded.
-However, this legacy operating system poses significant security risks, particularly in sectors where cybersecurity and compliance are paramount.
+However, this legacy operating system poses significant security risks, particularly in sectors where cybersecurity and compliance are critical.

 The Risks of Windows XP in Industrial Settings